CURRENT REVISION: 07/18/2022

 WHERE EARLY ARRIVALS THAT ARE NOT PLACED CAN CAMP

-If you have Work Access Passes but are not with a placed camp, you may ONLY camp in open camping outside of the blue flags prior to gate opening.
+If you have Work Access Passes but are not with a placed camp, you may ONLY camp in open camping outside of the blue flags before gate opening.

 GRAB NO LAND!
 LAND GRABBING IN OPEN CAMPING IS NOT THE SOLUTION!